Equivalences of LLT polynomials via lattice paths: Calculating the weight

 where the box

 indicates a left/right turn at a corner where the walk switches color, and the line segment

-indicates the the segment of path connecting the corners has a net left/right/equal number of turns.
-We also need to consider what can happen for first and last path segments, there are two possibilities for each
+indicates the segment of path connecting the corners has a net left/right/equal number of turns.
+We also need to consider what can happen to the first and the last path segments, there are two possibilities for each